Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Programming Interface
 ---------------------

-The RED Brick API is used by the Brick Viewer to implement the offered functionality (Get status information, transfer files etc.) Normal users will not need to use this API, it may only be interesting for power users.
+The RED Brick API is meant to be used by the Brick Viewer to implement the offered  functionality (getting status information, managing programs etc.).
+Normal users will not need to use this API, it may only be interesting for power users.

 See :ref:`Programming Interface <programming_interface>` for a detailed description.